Yugalchaudhary01/Netflix_SQL/README.md

 ```
 ![image alt](https://github.com/Yugalchaudhary01/Screenshots/blob/main/Screenshot%202024-09-28%20at%206.53.16%20PM.png)

-## ----What is the maximum, minimum, and average runtime of titles released each year?
+## --What is the maximum, minimum, and average runtime of titles released each year?

 ```PostgreSQL
 SELECT release_year,